 Uninsured/underinsured motorist coverage can pay for both bodily injury and property damages in case you collide with a driver that does not have auto insurance.
 This also kicks in if the other driver exhausts his liability insurance and does not have enough coverage to satisfy the full cost of your damages.

 An important thing to mention is that neither uninsured motorist bodily injury nor property damage limits can exceed the liability limits discussed earlier – for example, if your bodily injury liability coverage is $25,000 per person, that will act as a maximum for the uninsured motorist portion as well.

 Auto Insurance in Franklin, TN: Advice for Better Protection

 In addition to the minimum auto insurance requirements in Tennessee, I believe it would be in your best interest to review and consider at least the following non-mandatory car insurance options:

-- Collision, that pays for the damages incurred by your vehicle, should you collide with another object (vehicle, lamp post, fence, etc).
+- Collision insurance, which pays for the damages incurred by your vehicle, should you collide with another object (vehicle, lamp post, fence, etc).

-- Comprehensive, that pays for your vehicle’s damages resulting from fire, theft, acts of vandalism, and collision with animals.
+- Comprehensive insurance, which pays for your vehicle’s damages resulting from fire, theft, acts of vandalism, and collision with animals.

-- Medical payments, that can be used to cover the medical or funeral costs that may result from a crash for you and your passengers.
+- Medical payments insurance, which can be used to cover the medical or funeral costs that may result from a crash for you and your passengers.

 Insurance for High-Risk Drivers

-A sensitive topic when it comes to auto insurance concerns high-risk drivers.
-If your driving history includes frequent collisions, multiple tickets or traffic violations, you may find it difficult to purchase insurance altogether.
-Many carriers might simply decline you as a client because of the risk involved, and those that will accept you may have very high rates.
+A sensitive topic when it comes to auto insurance in Franklin, TN concerns high-risk drivers.
+If your driving history includes frequent collisions, multiple tickets, or numerous traffic violations, you may find it difficult to purchase auto insurance altogether.
+Many carriers might simply decline you as a client because of the risk involved, and those who will accept you may have very high rates.

 Practice Safe Driving